EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 * the header provides the name of the metric as will be seen by Mikado.
 As such, it is advised to choose sensible and informative names (e.g. "fraction_covered") rather than uninformative ones (e.g. the "metric_one" from above)
 * Column names **must be unique**.
 * The transcript names present in the first column **must** be present in the FASTA file.
-* The values assigned to the transcripts must be numeric, and comprised between 0 and 1.
-This might change in future versions of Mikado, but currently, it is a hard limit.
+* The table should be tab-separated.
+* Values can be of any numerical or boolean type.
+However, only values that are determined **at serialisation** to be comprised within 0 and 1 (inclusive) can be used as raw values.

 A proper way of generating and using external scores would, therefore, be the following: